Aftaputra/Microscope-OF/src/openflexure_microscope_server/things/camera/tuning_files/vc4/README.md

 ## version:

-This needs to be 2.0, version one was a normal dictionary of algorithms, tather than this current structure with the algorithms as a list.
+This needs to be 2.0, version one was a normal dictionary of algorithms, rather than this current structure with the algorithms as a list.

 ## target